SocialHub.AI

 A sofa is a once-in-a-decade sale — the basket of small things around it is monthly.

-SocialHub.AI maps each member's home — rooms, projects, and life stage — so AI agents turn a single big-ticket purchase into an ongoing relationship of décor, textiles, and small goods between durable buys.
+SocialHub.AI maps each member's home — rooms, projects, and life stage — onto one governed profile, so AI agents and the recommendations engine turn a single big-ticket purchase into an ongoing relationship of décor, textiles, and small goods between durable buys.

 How SocialHub.AI helps home & lifestyle brands